 Sullivan, 508 U.S. at 279 (Scalia, J.) (first emphasis in original, second emphasis added); see also Benjamin E. Rosenberg, The Effect of Sullivan v.
-Louisiana on Harmless Error Analysis of Jury Instructions that Omit an Element of the Offense, 29 Rutgers L.J.
-315, 326-27 (1998) (using a hypothetical to illustrate why flawed jury instructions are a more serious error than errors in the trial itself).
-If application of a harmless error analysis to the present case would result in "hypothesiz[ing] a guilty verdict that was never in fact rendered," then reversal would be mandatory.
-Sullivan, 508 U.S. at 279.
+Louisiana on Harmless Error Analysis of a hypothetical to illustrate why flawed jury instructions are a more serious error than errors in the trial itself).
+If application of a harmless error analysis to the present case would result in